elastic/golang-crossbuild/README.md

 It is used to cross compile for `linux/amd`, `linux/amd64`, `win/amd`, and `win/amd64`.
 This Docker immage add two libraries to the `base` image, `libpcap` and `WpdPack` to be able to capture network packages on diferent OS.
 Thes two libraries are precompiled and stores at https://storage.googleapis.com/obs-ci-cache.

-## go/darwin Docker image

-The `darwin` image is the base image for the MacOSX cross compilation, it is build for Debian 8+.
-It can compiles for `darwin/amd` (Debian 10+), `darwin/amd64`, `darwin/arm64`, `darwin/arm64e`, and universal binaries.
-This Docker image is based on the `base` image.
-It uses [osxcross](https://codeload.github.com/tpoechtrager/osxcross) to configure the crosscompile for MacOSX.
-This image require a MacOSX SDK to be installed in the Docker image, for the instructions to package the MacOS SDK see the [Packaging MacOS SDK](#packaging-macos-sdk) section.

-## go/darwin-arm64 Docker image

-The `darwin-arm64` image is the base image for the MacOSX cross compilation, it is build for Debian 10+.
-It can compiles for `darwin/amd64`, `darwin/arm64`, and `darwin/arm64e`, and universal binaries.
-This Docker image is based on the `base` image.
-It uses the `llvm-apple` image to cross compile for MacOSX.
-The `darwin-arm64` can replace the `darwin` image in the future, it is faster to build and it does not need to build [osxcross](https://codeload.github.com/tpoechtrager/osxcross) and uses the official LLVM fork from Apple so it support enhacement for `darwin` architectures.

 ## go/arm Docker image